 What advice do you frequently give your clients?

 Relax.
 It's understandable to be stressed or anxious.
-I am available day or night to talk about your concerns and will do my absolute best to achieve a favorable outcome for your case.
+I am available day or night to talk about your concerns and will do my best to achieve a favorable outcome for you.

 What is the most rewarding part of your job?